21 Feb Helping clients make sense of Medicare

 As CPA/financial planners, we offer suggestions on the key issues below.

 Ensure that 65-year-old Medicare enrollees know they need to enroll.

 Eligibility for Medicare starts at 65, even though the full retirement age for Social Security is now between 66 and 67, depending on birth year.
 That means that if you’re getting Medicare at 65, it can’t come out of your Social Security check because you don’t have one.
 Planning for that payment is a must for clients.

 Make sure clients don’t miss the enrollment window.

 Unless clients have employer-sponsored coverage, they have a seven-month window to sign up for Medicare, consisting of the three months before they turn 65, the month they turn 65, and the three months after.
 If they don’t sign up during this period, they will incur a late-enrollment penalty of 10% for every 12-month period they don’t enroll.
 The same is true for Part D drug coverage and Medicare Advantage plans with a premium component.
-In this case, the penalty is 1% of the national base premium ($35.63 in 2017) for each month that beneficiaries go without coverage.
 These penalties remain in effect for the rest of their lives.

 Help clients enroll for all the parts of Medicare that they need.